 - a.
-When there is a target match, i.e., the subject person or entity fully matches the description in the Consolidated List, covered persons shall file a detailed electronic return within 24 hours from effecting the freeze. - b.
+When there is a target match, i.e., the subject person or entity fully matches the description in the Consolidated List, list of designation or proscription, covered persons shall file a detailed electronic return within 24 hours from effecting the freeze. - b.
 In cases where there is merely a potential target match, covered persons shall file a detailed electronic return within 24 hours from receipt of the AMLC's confirmation (See Chapter 2 of this Guidelines). - c.
-For cases where the AMLC directs the freeze of the funds and other assets of a person or entity who, although not specifically included in the Consolidated List, was nevertheless found to be acting for and in behalf of or under the direction of those designated under the Consolidated List.
-United Nations Security Council Resolution No. 1988, par.1(a), covered persons shall file the detailed electronic return within 24 hours from receipt of the AMLC Resolution to freeze.
+For cases where the AMLC directs the freeze of the funds and other assets of a person or entity who, although not specifically included in the Consolidated List, was nevertheless found to be acting for and in behalf of or under the direction of those designated under the Consolidated List, list of designation or proscription, covered persons shall file the detailed electronic return within 24 hours upon discovery.

-In all of the above instances, the detailed electronic return (E-return) shall specify the following information:
+In all of the above instances, the detailed electronic return (E-return)27 shall specify the following information: